cs6386/cs6386.github.io/README.md

 # Data to Decisions: Principles of Efficient Data Science

+Cornell Unviersity, Fall 2023

+Instructor: Sainyam Galhotra

+Time: Tuesday and Thursday, 7:30pm-8:45pm ET

-This course delves into the principles of managing large-scale datasets with the goal of designing an efficient data science pipeline.
+<b>Course Description:</b> This course delves into the principles of managing large-scale datasets with the goal of designing an efficient data science pipeline.
 It encompasses a diverse set of topics, such as data acquisition, visualization, preparation, validation, and analysis.
 The course includes extensive paper reading and reviews.

 # - [announcements](announcements.md),